M1v1savva/stylegan-wrapper/README.md

 - `output_resolution` - output resolution of the model
 - `dataset_mirror_augment` - specify whether you want StyleGAN dataset tool to mirror-augment the images
 - `dataset_dict_path` - path to the dict file<br/>
 The dictionary has the following form and lists every image and its class in the dataset.
 For non-conditional model, 'Labels' key can be omitted but the .pkl file of the dict is still required.
+More [here](https://github.com/cedricoeldorf/ConditionalStyleGAN)
 ```console
 mypickle = {"Filenames": list_of_file_paths, "Labels": class_condition_labels}
 ```
 - `model_name` - name of the model for results saves
-- `dataset_name` - name of the preprocessed dataset (tfrecords folder
+- `dataset_name` - name of the preprocessed dataset (tfrecords folder)
 - `num_gpus` - number of gpus used in training
 - `total_kimgs` - total number of kimgs to train for.
 Similar to epoches, 7500 for plausible results, 3000 to test the model.
-For transfer learning put total final kimgs (e.g. when training from 7000 to 7500, put 7500)
+For transfer learning put total final kimgs (e.g. when training from 7000 to 7500, put 7500).
+More [here](https://github.com/NVlabs/stylegan)
 - `output_model_architecture` - logging flag, leave false if you don't want your console flooded
 - `resume_snapshot` - for transfer learning, path to the network .pkl weights snapshot
 - `resume_kimg` - for transfer learning, new starting kimg value